sealake/Ghostly/README.md

 ### ToDo

-1. Add a variable that specifies how to take a description of the post (or meta description or from the beginning of the post)
+[ ] Add a variable that specifies how to take a description of the post (or meta description or from the beginning of the post)
-1. Add link "Fork This Theme" to footer on main page.
+[ ] Add link "Fork This Theme" to footer on main page.
-1. Update Casper theme.
+[ ] Update Casper theme from base repositary.

 ## Copyright & License